 10.)
 Dog Parks.
 We used to love waking up early, grabbing a coffee on a weekend morning and taking Stella to play at one of the many dog parks in NJ.
 It was a great chance for her to run like a crazy pup, explore off-leash, jump in the water, and play with other dogs.
 We also got to chat with other dog owners so it was kind of a fun social thing to do.
 Miss that.

 11.)
 Wawa and roadside convenience stores, in general.

 12.)
 Thanksgiving.
-See our last Thanksgiving in NJ here!
+See my last Thanksgiving in NJ here!

 13.)
 Blending into a crowd.
 Being a foreigner here still gathers attention.
 I'm really looking forward taking a break from having to be hyper-vigilant in public, and watching out for gawkers, stalkers, and ass-grabbers.